What Is Model Context Protocol (MCP)

 Using MCP in Claude (One-Time Workspace Setup)

-- Open Claude and navigate to Settings → Connectors.
+- Open Claude and navigate to Organizational Settings → Connectors.

-- Find Tropic and click Add to your team
+- Search for Tropic and click Add to your team.

 ChatGPT Setup (Workspace Setup)